Skip to content

 Location Explore Tbilisi, the vibrant capital of the Republic of Georgia, where history, culture, and modernity converge.
 Nestled in the picturesque valley of the Kura River and flanked by rolling hills, Tbilisi is a city of contrasts, where ancient architecture seamlessly blends with contemporary urban life.
 Beyond its historical and cultural treasures, Tbilisi is a dynamic and modern city.
 Experience its lively arts scene, bustling cafes, and diverse nightlife.
 The city’s public spaces, such as Rike Park and the Peace Bridge, provide stunning backdrops for relaxation and socializing.
 Friendly locals and a welcoming atmosphere make Tbilisi a place where you'll feel at home while exploring its unique character.

-Academics Students will earn a total of 6 credits on this program.
-Every student will take RUS 341: Russian Literature in Translation for 3 WFU credits and then a language course from the options below which will be worth 3 to 4 credit hours each.
+Academics Students will earn a total of 3 or 6/7 credits on this program.
+Every student will take RUS 341: Russian Literature in Translation for 3 WFU credits and then can opt into a language course from the options below which will be worth 3 to 4 credit hours each.
 The language courses will be transfer credits from NovaMova language school and will transfer back as the WFU course codes described below.

 Each student will take the following course: